 While cortisol is a helpful tool in your body, too much of it can lead to potential health problems.
 Some supplements can help manage your levels.
 Read on to learn more.

 Nicknamed the “stress hormone,” cortisol is released naturally by your body’s adrenal glands throughout the day.
-It plays a role in managing metabolism and blood sugar levels, and it can even help with memory formulation.
-It also helps with your sleep-wake cycle.
 Its nickname owes to the fact that your glands release more of it in response to stressful situations.
+Beyond its association with stress, cortisol plays a role in managing metabolism, blood sugar levels, and even memory formulation.
+It also contributes to the regulation of the sleep-wake cycle.

 Our bodies also experience brief spikes in cortisol levels after running or doing intense exercise.
 Natural cortisol levels are highest during the day and steadily decrease in the evening, as your body prepares for sleep.

 Problems arise, though, when high levels persist over the long term, having negative effects on our mood and peace of mind Excessive cortisol levels over a long period of time can wreak havoc on normal responses in the body.
 This is why being able to manage our day-to-day stressors is so important for mental and physical wellness.

 In the effort to manage stress, many turn to supplements that can help regulate cortisol levels.
 So, let's delve into the science and explore some of the best supplements for managing your cortisol levels.